 With ESS in Optimize mode the system will always remain connected - even when the batteries are full.
-And although connected, the power draw is not substantial - yet this configuration offers the stability of the grid for nothing.
+And although connected, the power draw is not substantial - this configuration offers the stability of the grid without additional grid consumption.

 Q4: Why is the VE.Bus state in //pass-through//?